trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/transport.md

 ## Request Parameters

 When searching for a specific site, or departures from a specific site, the site ID is required.
-Other API calls do not have any parameters.
+Other API calls do not have any mandatory parameters.
+For complete list of all parameters, including optional parameters, please see the openAPI specification below.

 | Parameters | Data Type | Mandatory | Description                                                                                                                                                                                                   |
 |------------|-----------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|